Indentation and line spacing are two important features that you can use to change the way

 - Select the lines you want to change.

-- On the Ruler, drag the First Line Indent marker to the right or left.
+- On the ruler, drag the first-line indent marker to the right or left.
 The bullet will move independently from the text.
+Alternatively, you can drag the hanging indent marker to move the text without moving the bullet.

 PowerPoint allows you to adjust the amount of space between each line in a paragraph.
 You can reduce the line spacing to fit more lines on a slide, or you can increase it to improve readability.
 PowerPoint may automatically change the font size when you adjust the line spacing, so increasing the line spacing too much may cause the text to be too small.